Tropical Storm Dorian forms in Atlantic

 - Singer Eddie Money says he has stage 4 esophageal cancer

-- 2 crashes block I-40 east lanes in Durham, causing traffic back-up
+- 2 crashes block I-40 east lanes in Durham for nearly an hour

-- VIDEO: Tesla driver appears to be sleeping while speeding along highway at 70 mph

-- Israel launches airstrike against Iranian weapons depot in Iraq, US officials confirm

 For more stories like this that matter to you, click here to download the CBS 17 News app for free.